 - Mindfulness approaches

-When referring patients to the Pain Management Unit, it is preferred that the referrer uses the Referral Guide to Adult and Paediatric Pain Management Units.
+When referring patients to the Pain Management Unit, it is preferred that the referrer use the following:

 Consider referral when the patient has persistent pain** and: